All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 Side Effects vs. Other Recovery Peptides

 Compared to some other peptides used in wellness and recovery protocols, TB-500 tends to have a relatively mild side effect profile.
 Men who have used BPC-157 or growth hormone secretagogues often report that TB-500 side effects are comparable or milder.
-That said, individual responses vary, and what works well for one person may not suit another.
+But individual responses vary, and what works well for one person may not suit another.
 BPC-157 vs TB-500

 When to Contact Your Physician

 While most side effects are manageable, there are situations where you should reach out to your supervising provider promptly.
-These include persistent headaches that do not respond to hydration, signs of an allergic reaction such as hives or difficulty breathing, unusual swelling beyond the injection site, or any symptom that feels severe or concerning.
+These include persistent headaches that don't respond to hydration, signs of an allergic reaction such as hives or difficulty breathing, unusual swelling beyond the injection site, or any symptom that feels severe or concerning.

 Frequently Asked Questions